-- 31.1 All sub-contracting arrangements must be agreed (in writing) before any delivery of Combined Authority funded AEB activity is undertaken. - 31.2 We define a delivery subcontractor as a separate legal entity that has an agreement with you to deliver any element of the education and training, we fund.
-A separate legal entity includes companies in your group, other associated companies and sole traders.
-It also includes residents who are self-employed or supplied by an employment agency, unless those residents are working under your direction and control, in the same way as your own employees. - 31.3 You are responsible for all the actions of your delivery subcontractors connected to, or arising out of, the delivery of the services which you subcontract.
+- 30.1 In 2023/24 academic year, the Combined Authority will be implementing the Sub-Contracting Standard Learning Organisations that sub-contract over £100,000 of AEB will be in scope.
+In future years, the Combined Authority will undertake checks on sub-contracting to ensure compliance with the standard.
+All sub-contracting arrangements must be agreed (in writing) before any delivery of Combined Authority funded AEB activity is undertaken. - 30.2 We define a delivery subcontractor as a separate legal entity that has an agreement with you to deliver any element of the education and training, we fund.
+A separate legal entity includes companies in your group, other associated companies, and sole traders.
+It also includes residents who are self-employed or supplied by an employment agency, unless those residents are working under your direction and control, in the same way as your own employees. - 30.3 You must take your own legal advice about the impact of Public Contracts Regulations 2015 on your recruitment of delivery subcontractors and have this advice available for inspection by us on request. - 30.4 Your governing body or board of directors and your accounting officer (senior responsible person) must agree your policy for delivery subcontracting.
+You must publish your policy for delivery subcontracting on your website. - 30.5 You are responsible for all the actions of your delivery subcontractors connected to, or arising out of, the delivery of the services which you subcontract. - 30.6 You must only use delivery subcontractors: - if you have the knowledge, skills and experience within your organisation to successfully procure, contract with and manage those subcontractors and can evidence this with the CVs of relevant staff: - that your governing body/board of directors and your accounting officer (senior responsible person) determine as being of high quality and low risk, and provide written evidence confirming this; and - if you have robust procedures to ensure subcontracting does not lead to the inadvertent funding of extremist organisations.